abbbi/virtnbdbackup/README.md

  # [..]
 ```

-Any following incremental backup, must be called from the same directory:
+Any subsequent incremental backup operations, must be called from within this
+directory:

 ```
  # cd backup-weekly